Tuk Tuk Tours

 Western Thailand is often a bit of an afterthought in visitors’ minds, bundled in alongside the more clearly defined central, northern, eastern and southern regions.
 But a number of Thai provinces don’t quite fit that neat method of dividing up the country, jutting out as they do towards the border with Myanmar.
 That’s not to say they’re not worth visiting – in fact, Thailand’s western provinces include a few hotspots that attract hordes of tourists every year, along with a number of quieter hideaways that you might just have to yourself.

-Kanchanaburi is only a couple of hours north-west of Bangkok and, for a more pleasant and memorable journey, it’s easily reached by train from the capitals Thonburi railway station.
-Hiding yourself away with a book and a hammock on a picturesque rafthouse along the River Khwae is a fabulous way to spend a weekend of seclusion in Kanchanaburi, whether you do it from the touristy Maenam Khwae Road in Kanchanaburi city itself or instead opt for one of the truly secluded and undeniably stunning out-of-town spots.
+Kanchanaburi is only a couple of hours north-west of Bangkok.
+For a more pleasant and memorable journey, it’s easily reached by train from the capitals Thonburi railway station.
+Hiding away with a book and a hammock on a picturesque raft house along the River Khwae is a fabulous way to spend a weekend of seclusion in Kanchanaburi.
+Whether you do it from the touristy Maenam Khwae Road in Kanchanaburi city itself or instead opt for one of the truly secluded and undeniably stunning out-of-town spots.

 There are frequent minivan and air-conditioned bus departures for Kanchanaburi from Bangkok’s northern Mo Chit terminal and southern Sai Tai Mai terminal.
 Alternatively, take one of the two daily departures by local, fan-cooled train from Bangkok’s Thonburi railway station (note that non-Thais are charged a flat rate of 100 baht for the journey on this route, while the fare for Thai nationals between Thonburi and Kanchanaburi is 25 baht).
-On weekends, you can also catch an excursion train to Kanchanaburi that leaves in the early morning from Bangkok’s main Hualamphong railway station.
-It returns the same evening, but you can easily skip the return leg if you’re planning on spending a few nights in Kanchanaburi.
+On weekends, you can also catch an excursion train to Kanchanaburi.
+It leaves in the early morning from Bangkok’s main Hualamphong railway station.
+It returns the same evening.
+But you can easily skip the return leg if you’re planning on spending a few nights in Kanchanaburi.

-Also located in Kanchanaburi province, but much further out to the remote west and just 12km from the border with Myanmar, Sangkhlaburi is a stunning, secluded and culturally diverse outpost of a town that is best known for its photogenic wooden bridge – the longest handmade bridge of its kind in Thailand – that stretches over the area’s enormous man-made lake.
+Also located in Kanchanaburi province, but much further out to the remote west and just 12km from the border with Myanmar.
+Sangkhlaburi is a stunning, secluded, and culturally diverse outpost of a town.
+It is best known for a photogenic wooden bridge – the longest handmade bridge of its kind in Thailand stretching over the area’s enormous man-made lake.

 From Kanchanaburi city’s main bus terminal, minivans, air-conditioned buses and local fan-cooled buses make regular daily trips to Sangkhlaburi.
 The trip takes around three and a half to four hours.
 There are also two daily direct buses from Bangkok’s Mo Chit bus terminal to Sangkhlaburi, taking around seven hours.

-Phetchaburi is a low-key, non-touristy and historically significant city and province, and also one that’s great for foodies – it has a strong food game going on all round, but it’s especially famous for its collection of sweet treats like kanom mor gaeng custard-based dessert and khao dtang crispy pork-based crackers.
+Phetchaburi is a low-key, non-touristy and historically significant city and province.
+And also one that’s great for foodies.
+It has a strong food game going on all around, but it’s especially famous for its collection of sweet treats like Kanom Mor Gaeng custard-based dessert and Khao Tang – crispy pork-based crackers.

 Though it’s often grouped together with provinces in southern Thailand, the resort town of Hua Hin – and indeed the rest of Prachuap Kiri Khan province, of which it forms a part – is both geographically more connected to and has more in common with the country’s western region than the true southern provinces further down the coastline.

-Hua Hin is also well equipped with a diverse hotel scene, so it’s easy to find somewhere comfortable to stay that suits your budget.
+Hua Hin is also well equipped with a diverse hotel scene.
+Therefore, it’s easy to find somewhere comfortable to stay that suits your budget.

-Ratchaburi is most famous for being home to Damnoen Saduak floating market, but it’s a province that’s also worth visiting for other reasons (which is just as well, because Damnoen Saduak is about the last floating market we would recommend).
+Ratchaburi is most famous for being home to Damnoen Saduak floating market.
+However, it’s a province that’s also worth visiting for other reasons.

-The train makes for a convenient way to get from Bangkok to Ratchaburi, with 13 daily departures taking between two and two and a half hours.
+The train makes for a convenient way to get from Bangkok to Ratchaburi.
+There are 13 daily departures taking between two and two and a half hours.
 Alternatively, buses and minivans depart regularly from Bangkok’s southern Sai Tai Mai terminal and take around an hour and a half.

-Often thought of as a northern Thai province, Tak is in fact geographically better associated with the country’s western region, nestled up against the Burmese border as it is and given that it isn’t quite as far up north as neighbouring provinces like Mae Hong Son.
+Tak is geographically better associated with the country’s western region, nestled up against the Burmese border as it is.
+And given that it isn’t quite as far up north as neighbouring provinces like Mae Hong Son.

-Buses depart for Tak regularly throughout the day from the northern Mo Chit terminal in Bangkok, and take around seven hours.
-Alternatively, make the five-to-nine-hour journey by train from Bangkok’s Hualamphong station to Phitsanulok (or fly there in around an hour with AirAsia, Lion Air or Nok Air from Bangkok’s Don Muang airport) and then take one of the regular bus or minivan departures for the remaining 90-minute journey to Tak.
+Buses depart for Tak regularly throughout the day from the northern Mo Chit terminal in Bangkok.
+It takes around seven hours.
+Alternatively, make the five-to-nine-hour journey by train from Bangkok’s Hualamphong station to Phitsanulok.
+Or fly there in around an hour with AirAsia, Lion Air, or Nok Air from Bangkok’s Don Muang airport.
+And then take one of the regular bus or minivan departures for the remaining 90-minute journey to Tak.
 Finally, Bangkok Airways flies from Bangkok’s Suvarnabhumi airport to Sukhothai in around an hour and 20 minutes, from where it’s about a 90-minute minivan or bus ride to Tak with regular departures.